 Many of the local councils have extra rules on employing school-aged children.
 Often, a business must apply for a child employment permit before they do so.

 There are risks for businesses who employ a child without a permit.
 That employer will not have insurance against accidents that may involve the child.
-Contact your local council for further information on this issue.
+You should contact your local council for further information on this issue.

 Note: Children who take part in a work experience arranged by their school do not need to get the permit.